When you have to make a witness statement for court, you can avoid the slip ups.

 - your cross-examination will be either be harder or more focused, because you've kept yourself what you can say, without sounding like a

 removedstrange person that draws wild and baseless conclusions.

 - if any of the pages are illegible because the printing is faint, you should type up a copy and exhibit it with the best copy you are able to make of the poor quality document

 No point putting in evidence that the judge and the other parties can't read

-- bundles of letters should be in chronological order, so that the earliest letter is at the top and the most recent at the bottom
+- bundles of letters, emails and messages (such as WhatsApp and text messages) should be in chronological order, so that the earliest letter is at the top and the most recent at the bottom.

 Finally, at the same time you sign the statement of truth, you must verify that each exhibit is authentic.
 You do so by signing (or writing and signing) a statement on the exhibit cover sheet.